daattali/beautiful-jekyll/sessions.md

 subtitle: Weekly coaching sessions at RMS
 ---

-**While school is out, please attend coaching sessions at [https://www.youtube.com/channel/UCd3ci6LTAvffke7SYgv1N8A](https://www.youtube.com/channel/UCd3ci6LTAvffke7SYgv1N8A)**
+**While school is remote, all sessions will be held over Microsoft Teams and all rooms are open to everyone.
+See [the schedule](/schedule) for details.**

 RMS Math Club membership is available to all students at Redmond Middle School.
 We provide coaching for students at every level of experience in order to foster an environment of skill development.
 Learn more about joining